jason-ash/jtash/src/posts/20220128-riddler-transmission.md

 # Observations

 One thing I observed about this problem is that the series of numbers appears to follow a pattern: $(\frac{11}{12})^{i}$ for values of $i$ starting at zero.
 This makes sense: because we remove oil proportionally from all ages, the value of the oil at each timestep is $\frac{11}{12}$ of its prior value.
 The only difference is that the problem lumps all oil greater than 12 months into a single bucket, rather than tracking the exact age of each liter.
-But if we remove this constraint, and instead track the age of all liters exactly, then we would get the infinite series of $(\frac{11}{12})^{i}$.
+But if we remove this constraint, and instead track the age of all liters exactly (even up to infinity in theory), then we would get the infinite series of $(\frac{11}{12})^{i}$.
 Therefore, another way of answering this problem is to solve the following equation, which tells us the amount of oil at least 12 months old.

 $$
 \sum_{i=12}^{\infty} (\frac{11}{12})^i
 $$

 The sum of this infinite series when $i$ starts at 0 is $\frac{1}{1 - \frac{11}{12}} = 12$.
-So to solve for the sum when $i$ starts at 12, we subtract the values from 0 to 11.
+So to solve for the sum when $i$ starts at 12, we subtract the values of $i$ from 0 to 11.
 In python, this can be done with a list comprehension:

 ```python
 >>> sum((11 / 12) ** x for x in range(12))